 - Applicants must be 18 years of age or older.

-How Does Your Credit Score Affect Credit Cards / Approval From a Credit Card Issuer?
+How Does Your Credit Score Affect Approval for a Credit Card Account?

 Payment history includes paying bills and other financial obligations on time, like credit card balances.
 How on time you are with making payments is the most influential factor that goes into your credit report.
 Missing just one monthly payment on your credit card can negatively affect your credit score for up to seven years!